DiscRoomFan36/tile_editor/README.md

 ### For small extensions:

+- Make my own file format
 - Be Able to add new icons to tile_editor
 - Be able to change the size of the tiles in editor.
 (Zoom out with camera?)
 - Make the editor state part of the saved grid json? (might just be for quick saves)
 - Better save paths, (maybe keep the quick-save though)
 - Add Load method that isn't quick-save
-- Make saves pretty-printed, for readability
 - Make a good ui
 - More marks at the edges of the grid to mark where a tile is.
 - Make the pallet be separated by folders, and stop it from crashing when loading something bad.